unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 - IDM > Administration Console > Identity & Access Management > Policies

 There is an option to edit a default policy or create a new one.
-For testing purposes, we’ll edit the default policy.
+For testing purposes, we’ll revise the default policy.

 ![img-description](/assets/img/vmware-with-keyloak/1*AB2tNafRVD0X2FpQEN4XJA.png){: .shadow }
 _VMware IDM_